How To Test Engine Compression (1990-2001 2.2L Toyota Camry, Celica)

 TEST 1: Dry Compression Test

 The purpose of the dry compression test is to find out the compression values of all 4 cylinders.
-If your Toyota doesn't start, then these values will tell you if the engine compression is behind the ‘no-start’ condition.
-If your Toyota is misfiring, then these values will let us know if there's cylinder with too low compression that's causing the misfire problem.
+If your Toyota doesn't start, then these values will tell you if the engine compression is behind the 'no-start' condition.

 CAUTION: Be careful and be alert at all times since you'll be working around a cranking engine.